mirrorps/taler-php/CONTRIBUTING.md

 - Pull requests should be focused and address a single concern.
 - Be responsive to review feedback.

-## Code of Conduct

-Please be respectful and considerate.
-By participating, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Questions or Help

 If you have questions, open an issue or start a discussion.
 We’re happy to help!